adrianmiu/siriusjs-validation/docs/validation_rules.md

 ### String validators
 1. `alpha`: values must contain only letters and spaces
 2. `alpha_num`: values must contain letters, numbers and spaces
-3. `slug`: values must contain letters, numbers, dashes, underscores and spaces
+3. `slug`: values must contain letters, numbers, dashes and underscores
 4. `min_length`: string's length should be greater than a specified value.
 Rule params: `min`
 5. `max_length`: string's length should be shorter than a specified value.
 Rule params: `max`
 6. `contains`: string's length should be shorter than a specified value.
 Rule params: `max`